Abe Woodson: San Francisco 49ers

 Former Cardinals teammate, 17-year veteran and Pro Bowl cornerback Pat Fischer believed that the bump and run coverage technique originated with Woodson, from whom Fischer learned it; and that it did not begin with himself or AFL great Willie Brown (though Fischer also later said he learned it from Jimmy Hill).
 Woodson was also an excellent defender on running plays, unafraid of facing the likes of powerful Hall of Fame runners Jim Brown or Jim Taylor, or speedy and elusive runners like Gale Sayers.

 Woodson also excelled as a kickoff returner as a 49er.
 He led the NFL with kickoff return averages of 29.4 yards per return (1959), 31.3 yards per return (1962), and 32.2 yards per return (1963).
 In 1963, he returned three kickoffs for touchdowns, including a 103-yard touchdown return (both league leading numbers).
 In 1959, he had a league best 105-yard touchdown return; and in 1961 he had a 98-yard touchdown return.

 Woodson also returned punts.
 In 1962, he was fourth in the league with a 9.4 yards per return average, with a touchdown return of 85 yards.
 In 1959, Woodson averaged 9.5 yards per return; in 1960, 13.4 yards per return, with a league leading 48-yard return and 174 total return yards; and in 1961, he averaged 10.8 yards per return.

 In 1961, 49ers coach Red Hickey was trying to develop a shotgun offense, and utilized Woodson as a halfback, but it was a limited use, as Woodson only had 14 rushing attempts and eight receptions.

 St. Louis Cardinals

 Woodson was traded in 1965 to the St. Louis Cardinals for running back John David Crow.
 He would play two final seasons in St. Louis, with the team finishing with a record of 5–9 in 1965, but narrowly missing the post-season with a 8–5–1 in 1966.
 He tied his career high with four interceptions in 1966.
-The Cardinals 1966 defensive backfield included Woodson, Fischer, Hall of fame safety Larry Wilson, Pro Bowl safety Jerry Stovalland Jimmy Burson who combined for 20 interceptions.
+The Cardinals 1966 defensive backfield included Woodson, Fischer, Hall of fame safety Larry Wilson, Pro Bowl safety Jerry Stovall and Jimmy Burson who combined for 20 interceptions.
 The Cardinals gave up the third fewest passing yards in the NFL that year (2,300), even though they faced the third highest number of passes (443).
 Opponents only completed 197 of those passes (a league best 44.5% completion rate).